English learner supports

 Assessment of English Learners

-All students identified as LEP will take the annual ACCESS test.
+All students identified as Limited English Proficiency will take the annual ACCESS test.
 ACCESS results will determine continuation in the program or transition from the program in the subsequent school year.
 Some students are eligible for ACCESS accommodations.
-All students in grades 3-8 will take the annual IAR assessment.
+All students in grades 3-8 will take the annual Illinois Assessment of Readiness (IAR).
 IAR results will provide a summative evaluation of the student’s progress in meeting the Illinois Learning Standards.
 All students in grades kindergarten through fifth grade will be administered the AIMSweb and MAP assessment during the school year.
 Subtests include oral reading fluency, reading comprehension, and math computation.
 Data will be used for instructional decisions.

 English Proficiency Standards

 The Illinois English Language Proficiency Standards reflect the social and academic language expectations of English Learners (ELs) in preschool through high school attending schools in the United States.
 The standards provide a common yardstick for educators across Illinois to define and measure how ELs systematically acquire English across the language domains of listening, speaking, reading, and writing.
 These standards are the starting point for curriculum, instruction, and assessment of ELs.
 By incorporating the language of the classroom as well as that of the academic subject areas, the English language proficiency standards provide a pathway to success for English learners.

 - English Learner Proficiency Standard 1: English learners communicate for social and instructional purposes within the school setting.